Mt. Hood Trail Runs

 Clackamas Lake, United States • 11-12 Jul 2026

-The Mt Hood Trail Runs are a set of three trail races held July 11 to 12, 2026, with start and finish at the Historic Clackamas Lake Ranger Station near Timothy Lake, roughly 20 miles south of Mt.
-Hood.
-Courses include long sections on the Pacific Crest Trail and trails around Clackamas and Timothy Lakes.
+The Mt.
+Hood Trail Runs are a long running Pacific Northwest trail event that began in 1999.
+The races start and finish at the Historic Clackamas Ranger Station near Timothy Lake, approximately 20 miles south of Mt Hood.
+Distances offered include:

 Race information